yaap7/bike-scan/README.md

 *"Bash?
 Why didn't you use python, ruby, assembly, Cobol or some other obscure language?"*

 Because ike-scan does everything needed except brute-force.
 It handles sockets, sets up the handshake and tells you what it finds.
 It's also very quick.
-And because pure Bash.
-Look Ma, no grep!
+And because pure Bash, look Ma, no grep!

 *"Why did, or didn't you do $blah?"*